GameDevTecnico/cubos/engine/samples/imgui/page.md

 @snippet imgui/main.cpp ImGui initialization

 You can read more about this in the documentation of @ref cubos::engine::ImGuiContextHolder.
 Now, you can create systems to display ImGui windows and widgets.
-Here's a system which opens an ImGui window, and its demo.
+Here's a system which opens the ImGui demo window.

 @snippet imgui/main.cpp ImGui Demo